 - You could bubble with a friend, another single parent or a household with two adults

 - You could use a bubble to arrange unpaid childcare

 - If any children at home are over 18, you can't form a bubble

-- If you already share childcare with your ex during lockdown, you can form a support bubble with another household
+- If you already share childcare with your ex-partner, you can form a support bubble with another household

 If you are single: